MicrosoftDocs/office-developer-lync-evergreen-docs/docs/desktop/how-to-add-or-remove-a-person-from-a-contact-list.md

 ## Add a contact to the contact list

 To add a contact to the user’s contact list, get a contact object and add it to any of the custom groups in the contact list.
-Although you can add a [Microsoft.Lync.Model.Contact](https://msdn.microsoft.com/library/jj266463\(v=office.15\)) object to the contact list regardless of the origin of the contact, it is best to add contacts that publish presence availability.
+Although you can add a [Microsoft.Lync.Model.Contact](https://msdn.microsoft.com/library/jj266463\(v=office.15\)) object to the contact list regardless of the origin of the contact, it's best to add contacts that publish presence availability.
 A contact that is obtained by using the search feature of the Lync 2013 API is guaranteed to publish presence availability.
 To learn how to search for a contact, see [How to: Search for a contact or distribution group in Lync SDK](https://msdn.microsoft.com/library/jj933159\(v=office.15\)).

 ### To add a contact to the contact list